Employers’ Association / Organisations

 Under the Constitution of the ILO, its member countries (India is a member of the ILO since its inception in 1919) should accord recognition to the most representative organisations of unions an employers.
 CIE is the organisation which represents the Indian employers.

-Organisation and Management of EOs in India Membership:
+Organisation and Management of Employers’ Organisations in India Membership:

 As in most countries in India too membership in EOs is voluntary.
 AlOE has two categories of members: individual (enterprise) and association (group of enterprises).
 EFI additionally has provision for honorary membership whereby individuals with special skill or experience, such as legal luminaries or professionals are coopted to serve on various committees of the federation.
 While the predominantly private sector EOs do not bar public sector enterprises becoming members and rather welcome their entry and indeed have a few, the SCOPE remains an EO exclusively for the public sector that too mainly the public sector enterprises in the central sphere.